jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With so much responsibility vested in leadership, their actions were shielded from reproach.
 And, contrary to their doctrine, but faithful to the human nature they wanted to correct, leadership acted selfishly.
 They withheld their society's many military and scientific developments from reaching the tools regular people used.
 Despite fusion reactors and going to the Moon and Venus, TVs, calculators, toilet paper didn't change much through Soviet decades.

 Without independent research, free-enterprise, or private property there was nothing anyone could do about it.
 The result was a society with little "creative destruction."
 Instead, government ministries tried to plan the entire economy years in advance.
-Instead of market-demand, ball-bearings, pen clips, rubber tires, everything was given production quotas.
+So, ball-bearings, pen clips, rubber tires, everything was given production quotas.
 The result was factories got too many of one component and too few of another, resulting in store shelves chronically empty of useful products.

 With so little being produced, everyone knew the best jobs were rising in the government hierarchy.
 The classless society was therefore self-policing.
 Opposing ideas were filtered out with each new promotion and training session, especially because in a society without free commerce, control over state property was the only currency.
 The system could correct itself—genetics was allowed again after 1964—but instead of investigating nature, trying new things, and seeing what worked everyone learned to wait for instructions.

 In contrast, when America put rockets in space, average citizens were following along in real-time on radios and TVs sharing the same technology.
 As Soviet innovation stalled in the 1970s, the Soviet Union grew ever more dependent on oil exports to fund a bloated state bureaucracy and military.
 It needed to buy the advanced industrial equipment, and even food, it could not produce itself.
 Regular workers joked "we pretend to work, they pretend to pay us".
 When video tapes of bountiful western supermarkets pierced through government propaganda, and oil prices fell in the 1980s, the entire Soviet system imploded as its various peoples either voted to abandon it or watched as even once-committed believers let the communist project die.

 Both extremist regimes hit the same wall.
-Using ideology to screen boardmates does not increase innovation or reciprocation in society.
-Each regime's carrying capacity was far below what it had promised its believers.
-So both resorted to increasing inputs—by taking, or by selling.
+They both wanted to mix scienctific advancement and mass-production to create amazing new tools.
+Both thought screen boardmates would make that happen.
+Neither saw technology as an ecossytem of producers, grazers, predators, etc. who need all types to operate it.
+Thus, each regime's carrying capacity was far below what it had promised its believers.
+Instead of reflecting, both resorted to increasing inputs—by taking, or by selling.
 Germany needed Austrian gold, Czech factories, Ukrainian grain, and Caucasus oil.
 The Soviets seized manyh German and Japanese power stations and factories after the war, innovated on that equipment for a time, then had to sell oil to stay afloat until even that wasn't enough.

 People selecting winners and losers is not itself a problem.
 Every farmer selects, every teacher selects, every coach selects.
 The problem was what the extremists selected on.
 Class origin and bloodline aren't measures of fitness; they're faces in a crab shell.

-As we learned in the Game of Life, nature keeps score on something else entirely: adaptations that harvest resources inside an ecosystem.
-And, adaptations can be genetic or learned, thus the genotype and phenotype are both needed.
-Failing this test is why nature removed these extremist regimes within a lifetime.
+As we learned in the Game of Life, nature keeps score on something else entirely: adaptations that fill an ecological role, feeding and sustaining the others.
+Both regimes promised that pre-screening boardmates would remove conflict and raise carrying capacity for everyone.
+It did the opposite.
+The people they screened out were the ones they needed.
+No genotype or phenotype extreme can operate an entire ecosystem alone.

 ## Chapter 13—Moderation Is Natural